 The America for Bulgaria Foundation (the "Foundation") is a U.S. not-for-profit incorporated on December 18, 2006 pursuant to an agreement between the Bulgarian-American Enterprise Fund (the "Fund") and the United States of America acting through the U.S. Agency for International Development ("USAID").
 The Foundation was created to advance the purposes of Section 201(a) of the Support for East European Democracy Act of 1989 ("SEED Act") and to build upon the programs established by the Fund.
-The Foundation has received the first transfer from the Fund on August 08, 2008.
+The Foundation received its first donation, in the form of a transfer of assets, from the Fund on August 08, 2008.

 The America for Bulgaria Foundation (ABF) assists in the development and growth of a vibrant private sector in Bulgaria, helping the country to realize its full potential as a successful, modern European nation.
 To accomplish this, the Foundation supports entrepreneurship and leadership in relevant areas of interest and other activities as needed to enhance private sector development.
-The America for Bulgaria Foundation embodies the highest standards of ethical conduct to enhance the longstanding legacy of goodwill and friendship between the American and Bulgarian people.
+The America for Bulgaria Foundation embodies the highest standards of ethical conduct to enhance the longstanding legacy of goodwill and friendship between the American and Bulgarian people

-The Foundation concentrates its efforts in six main program areas: (i) Arts and Culture;

-- (ii) Agriculture and Environment (iii) Civil Society and Democratic Institutions; - (iv) Economically Disadvantaged; (v) Education and Libraries; and(vi) Heritage Tourism.
+The Foundation concentrates its efforts in six main program areas: (i) Arts and Culture; (ii) Agriculture, Forestry, and the Environment (iii) Civil Society and Democratic Institutions; (iv) Economically Disadvantaged; (v) Education and Libraries; and (vi) Heritage Tourism.
 The Foundation works with various organizations in Bulgaria and the U.S. in conducting its activities and executing the objectives of each individual grant.

 Through its registration at the Ministry of Justice of Bulgaria, the Foundation has opened a Branch in Bulgaria whose purpose is to represent the Foundation in Bulgaria and to engage in activities to promote the Foundation's purposes.
-The financial position as of and results of operations for the years ended December 31, 2010 and 2009 of the Branch are included in the statements of the Foundation.
+The financial position as of and results of operations for the years ended December 31, 2011 and 2010 of the Branch are included in the statements of the Foundation.
 The Branch prepares financial information for statutory purposes only and does not have separate audited financial statements.